Syndicate

 There are at least two ways to find the Form ID.

-• Look at the <form> CSS id.
-That id is the hyphenated version of the Form ID: <form action="/contact" accept-charset="UTF-8" method="post" id="contact-mail-page">.
+• Look at the <form> id attribute (using Firebug).
+That id happens to be the hyphenated version of your Form ID: <form action="/contact" accept-charset="UTF-8" method="post" id="contact-mail-page">.
 Hence, the Form ID, here, is contact_mail_page.
+Replace each hyphen of your id attribute by an underscore and you've got your form ID.

 • Look at some hidden input in the form markup with name "form_id".
 The value of that input is the Form ID: <input name="form_id" id="edit-contact-mail-page" value="contact_mail_page" type="hidden">